athms/many-item-choice/README.md

 - `choice` (int): chosen item
 - `is_last_to_choice` (float [0, 1]): whether chosen item was looked at last in that trial (1) or not (0)?

-**Liking rating** files contain one row per rating trial with the following columns:
+**Liking rating** files contain one row per rating trial with the following information:

 - `{subject, trial}` (int): indicators for the subject and trial
 - `rt` (float): response time (in ms)